 Mr. Mitchell is our founder and has served as our non-employee chairman of the Board since June 2018.
 Mr. Mitchell previously served as our executive chairman of the Board from September 2017 until June 2018, as our chief executive officer and chairman of the Board from our inception in 2000 until September 2017, and as our president from 2000 to January 2011.
 In 1979, Mr. Mitchell co-founded Seagate Technology, a disk drive manufacturing company.
 Mr. Mitchell served as the president of Seagate Technology from 1983 to 1991.
 From 1992 to 1995, Mr. Mitchell served as the chief operating officer of Conner Peripherals, a disk drive manufacturing company.
 From 1995 to 1998, Mr. Mitchell served as the chief executive officer of JTS Corp., a mobile disk drive manufacturing company.
 During his tenure in the data storage industry, Mr. Mitchell established manufacturing operations in Singapore, Thailand, Malaysia, the PRC and India.
+Mr. Mitchell was a member of the board of directors of GigOptix, Inc. from June 2012 through July 2013.
 Mr. Mitchell earned a bachelor of science degree in economics from Montana State University.